nicolanapa/portfolio/README.md

     -   16GB DDR3
 -   SSD
     -   870 EVO 1TB
--   HDD - 1TB (have another HDD of 1TB and 500GB but they're not used)
+-   HDD - 1TB (have another HDD of 1TB and 500GB but they're not used as of now)

-As you can see it's not new but I've upgraded it a lot (bought it used at 20€, upgraded CPU, RAM, SSD and bought 2 1TB HDDs)
+As you can see it's not really new but I've upgraded it a lot (bought it used at 20€, upgraded CPU, RAM, SSD and bought 2 1TB HDDs)

 ## Services/Programs used